There is three types of paid parking in Tallinn's Old Town and city centre areas.

 Here's some useful information about the parking zones and prices online with the parking map of Tallinn.

 While the first 15 minutes of parking is free of charge, the driver needs to use a parking clock or a written notice stating the starting time.
 The note needs to be placed visibly on the windscreen of the vehicle.
-You can purchase a valid parking ticket from a kiosk, parking machine or use mobile parking (for users of Estonian SIM-card only).
+You can purchase a parking ticket from a parking machine or use mobile parking (for users of Estonian SIM-card or users of relevant mobile operators of Russian Federation).

 Kesklinn (City centre):